redFrik/udk18-Discrete_Structures/udk180118/README.md

 )
 ```

-now try writing the script for the movement of the Sphere.
+now try editing the script for the movement of the Sphere (in the Sender script).

 things to try...

 * send osc to your neighbour - either from sc or from unity
 * try controlling the cube from sc at the same time as the sphere is controlling the sound
-* advanced: connect osc feedback by having patterns both controlling and being controlled the sphere (or cube, or both crossconnected).
+* advanced: connect osc feedback by having patterns both controlling and being controlled the sphere (or cube, or both cross connected).
 * advanced: set up osc to/from some example we did previously

 links